-The period from the 1370s to 1380s witnessed a shift in population policies Ilam. specifically, and Iran. focusing on generally, population growth reduction.
+The period from the 1370s to 1380s witnessed a shift in population policies in Ilam, specifically, and Iran, generally, focusing on population growth reduction.
 However, contemporary population policies should adopt a multidimensional approach.
 Acknowledging the population transition status, these policies need to be dynamic and adaptable to new conditions.
 It is crucial to integrate current and future population dynamics into regional and national development plans, along with budget allocations.
-Developing effective population policies and laws necessitates awareness among legislators and policymakers regarding prevailing population trends.
+Developing effective population policies and laws necessitates awareness among legislators and policymakers regarding the prevailing population trends.
 Coordination among policymaking organizations, executive sectors, and educational institutes is vital for informed decision-making, facilitating the enactment of appropriate laws and allocation of necessary resources to address population-related challenges.

 In a study by Afshari (2014) (4), the impact of major economic instability on fertility rates in Iranian women was explored.
-The findings suggested a relationship negative between provincial development levels and fertility rates.
+The findings suggested a negative relationship between provincial development levels and fertility rates.
 Economic development, leading to increased women's higher education and delayed marriage, negatively impacted fertility rates, aligning with Leibenstein's modernization theory.
-However, some studies indicated positive responses of fertility increased women's to participation rates and per capita income growth, consistent with the Pennsylvania doctrine predicting procyclical fertility behavior.
+However, some studies indicated positive responses of fertility to increased women's participation rates and per capita income growth, consistent with the Pennsylvania doctrine predicting pro-cyclical fertility behavior.